 How Does My Telehealth Benefit Work?

-- Send us an electronic copy of your receipt (a digital file, scan or even a photo will do) and we'll re-imburse you for the call.
+- After the call is completed, just send us an electronic copy of your receipt (a digital file, scan or even a photo will do) and we'll arrange to send you a reimbursement.

 What is the Difference Between Telehealth and Telemedicine?

 These are relatively new terms in the veterinary field, and sometimes they are used interchangeably even though they are slightly different.

 Telemedicine implies the practice of veterinary medicine when the veterinarian is in a different location from the patient.
 Telehealth provides more general information that helps you better understand your pet’s health and how urgently treatment may be required.

 Typically, telehealth services occur outside of what regulators refer to as a Veterinary-Patient Client Relationship (VPCR).
 This means the provider is not able to diagnose, treat, or prescribe medication for your pet.
 Instead, they are there to answer your questions and help you determine what the likely best course of action is for you and your pet.
 This can be very valuable when you’re panicking at 2:00 a.m. after your dog scarfed down that chocolate bar!